-I made larger sliders for about 6 people that had hard opening Sabres and they were all very pleased with the results.
-I have not made any in several years because many people are choosing Stiletto canopies over Sabres, and the need has been reduced.
+I made larger sliders for 6 people that had hard opening Sabres and they were all very pleased with the results.

 I do not have time to be in the business of making custom sliders, but you should be able to talk a rigger into making one for you.
 Be advised that they will find it difficult to believe that such a large slider is necessary, but it is.

-In order to debunk this persistant myth, I have been using a 34 inch (finished size) zero porosity pilot chute to deploy my Stiletto 150, for well over 500 jumps, with no hard openings.
+In order to debunk this persistant myth, I have been using a 34 inch (finished size) zero porosity pilot chute to deploy my Stiletto 150, for well over 500 jumps, with no hard openings (or even fast openings).

 Note: Stiletto canopies usually open quite nicely with stock sliders.
 I did not make this modification because I thought the openings were bad, but to try to make them even better.